Start Building for Free

 webhook: # WEBHOOK

 Using conditional steps in the workflow.
-CircleCI offers basic conditions on steps (for example, on_success [default],
+CircleCI offers the following:

 jobs: